dispatchrabbi/zip-code-maps/README.md

 - `require` keeps the loaded file around whether you like it or not, so don't use it to load big JSON files.
 Do something like I wrote in _read-json.js_ (though, you should probably make it async).
 - Zip codes are fun!
 - Don't use d3 unless you have to (which, sometimes you do... but this time, I didn't)

+# Thanks

+A lot of this is inspired by and adapted from http://mikefowler.me/journal/2014/06/10/drawing-geojson-in-a-canvas.
+So... thanks!